marcpfuller/edgex-docs/docs_src/microservices/device/Ch-DeviceServices.md

 ##### Insecure Mode

-When running in insecure mode, the secrets are stored and retrieved from the *Writable.InsecureSecrets* section of the service's configuration.toml file.
+When running in insecure mode, the secrets are stored and retrieved from the *Writable.InsecureSecrets* section of the service's configuration.yaml file.
 Insecure secrets and their paths can be configured as below.

 !!! example "Example - InsecureSecrets Configuration"
     ```toml